Types of Flu

 What Is the Bird Flu?

 The avian influenza virus causes bird flu.
 Birds can be infected by influenza A viruses and all of its subtypes.
-Yet birds are not capable of carrying either type B or C of the influenza viruses.
+Yet, birds are not capable of carrying either type B or C influenza viruses.

 Which Type of Bird Flu Is in the News?